Landscaping Services List: What to Offer Your Customers [+ Free Download]

 - Mulching: Mulch is made up of organic materials like grass clippings, leaves, straw, sawdust, and wood chips.
 You can apply it to the soil’s surface to lock in moisture, reduce weed growth, and promote overall soil health.

-- Fertilizing: Fertilizer is a natural or chemical material that’s added to soil as part of regular maintenance.
-It provides the right nutrients to keep plants healthy and green.
+- Fertilizing: To keep plants healthy and green, add fertilizer to a client’s soil as part of regular lawn and landscaping maintenance.
 Timing will depend on the season and the type of lawn, but your lawn care schedule should account for spring fertilizing.

 - Weed control: Regular weeding will keep weeds from growing out of control and taking over the entire space.
 Weeds grow fast, so you can offer hand-weeding or chemical weed control as part of your regular lawn care service.